digital-asset/daml/docs/source/json-api/index.rst

 Please note that the order of the party objects in the response is not guaranteed to match the order of the passed party identifiers.

-An empty JSON array will be returned in the ``result`` element of the response if passed identifiers did not match any party.

 Where

 - ``identifier`` -- a stable unique identifier of a DAML party,